 - Which environmental aspects does the Envirometer take into account?

 - Are other greenhouses gasses included in the Envirometer?

 - How much does it cost to publish the CO2 footprint?

 - Can I use the Envirometer to publish my carbon footprint?

-- Scope 1 comprises all direct emissions from the organisation through the use of fuel for heating, processes and emissions from their own fleet.
-Emissions from refrigerants also belong to scope 1.
+- Scope 1 includes all direct emissions by the organization from the use of fuel for heating and processes and emissions from its own fleet.
+Emissions of refrigerants also belong to scope 1.

 Which CO2 emission figures does the carbon meter use and what are they based on?